plsuwu/plsuwu/src/docs/writeups/rock_paper_psychic.md

 Loading the binary into IDA, we are able to perform a quick search for the term `flag` and make a quick note of relevant functions or symbols:

 ![Interesting functions](/img/rock_paper_psychic_img/Untitled.png)
-> IDAs' function search results
+> IDA's function search results

 Checking out our `printFlag` function, I have a pretty solid interpretation of what I'm looking at, but the mangled Nim disasm took me a bit off-guard: